- OPERS Legislative Updates

 PPO (Preferred Provider Organization): Type of plans that offers coverage for in-network and out-of-network health care providers.
 In-network services paid for at a higher amount.
 Unlike POS does not require referrals or the selection of a PCP.

-Pre-Authorization: Process that requires participant or health care provider to in charge of participants care to notify
+Pre-Authorization: Process that requires participant or health care provider to in charge of participants

 insurance provider, in advance, of participants course of care.
 Also known as Prior Authorization.

 Provider: Refers to physician or hospital in charge of care of participant.